eraychumak/OFI/readme.md

 #### MariaDB
 1. Run `docker pull mariadb` to pull the image.
 2. Run `docker run -p 3306:3306 --detach --name MariaDB --env MARIADB_USER=<YOUR-NAME> --env MARIADB_PASSWORD=webdev --env MARIADB_ROOT_PASSWORD=password  mariadb:latest` to create a container using the image.
+3. Run `docker exec -it MariaDB bash` to access the shell within the database container.
+4. Run `mysql -u root -p` and enter `password` as the password.
+5. Run `CREATE DATABASE ofi;` to create the `ofi` database for the application to use.

 #### Docker Virtual Network
-3. Run `docker network create devnet` to create the virtual network for the dev and database containers to communicate between each other.
+6. Run `docker network create devnet` to create the virtual network for the dev and database containers to communicate between each other.
-4. Run `docker network connect devnet MariaDB` to connect the database container to the virtual network.
+7. Run `docker network connect devnet MariaDB` to connect the database container to the virtual network.

 #### Cloning the project
-5. Create an empty project folder called `OFI` for where the dev container will be put into.
+8. Create an empty project folder called `OFI` for where the dev container will be put into.
-6. Download the [Laravel 6 - Development Container](https://github.com/Edge-Hill-Univeristy-Web/CIS2167-Laravel-6) as a zip folder.
+9. Download the [Laravel 6 - Development Container](https://github.com/Edge-Hill-Univeristy-Web/CIS2167-Laravel-6) as a zip folder.
-7. Extract the folder contents into the empty `OFI` project folder.
+10. Extract the folder contents into the empty `OFI` project folder.
-8. Open the `OFI` project folder in VSC.
+11. Open the `OFI` project folder in VSC.
-9. Go to View > Command Palette... and type in Open Folder in Container....
+12. Go to View > Command Palette... and type in Open Folder in Container....
-10. Git clone the `OFI` repository inside the root of the dev container.
+13. Git clone the `OFI` repository inside the root of the dev container.

 #### Installing dependancies
-11. Run `composer install` inside the cloned repository _(it will also be called OFI)_.
+14. Run `composer install` inside the cloned repository _(it will also be called OFI)_.
-12. Run `cp .env.example .env` to create a `.env` file.
+15. Run `cp .env.example .env` to create a `.env` file.
-13. Run `php artisan key:generate`.
+16. Run `php artisan key:generate`.

+#### Connecting project to devnet
-14. Run `docker network rename <current_project_container_name> OFI` to rename the docker container for the project.
+17. Run `docker network rename <current_project_container_name> OFI` to rename the docker container for the project.
-15. Run `docker network connect devnet OFI` to connect the project docker container to the virtual network.
+18. Run `docker network connect devnet OFI` to connect the project docker container to the virtual network.
-16. Fill in the `.env` file to connect the database to the project, use `docker network inspect devnet` to find the IPs:
+19. Fill in the `.env` file to connect the database to the project, use `docker network inspect devnet` to find the IPs:

 ```
 DB_CONNECTION=mysql